Thermal Instability and Multiphase Gas in the Simulated Interstellar Medium with Conduction, Viscosity and Magnetic Fields: Methods

 \subsection{1D Tests}

-In order to test the implementation of the heating, cooling and conduction terms in our code, we have performed one-dimensional simulations of the TI and compared the numerically measured growth rates with the theoretical prediction first derived in \citet{Field1965}.
+In order to test the implementation of the heating, cooling and conduction terms in our code, we have performed one-dimensional simulations of the TI similar to the ones presented in \citet{Choi2012a,Piontek2004} and compared the numerically measured growth rates with the theoretical prediction first derived in \citet{Field1965}.

 The analytical growth rate of the TI comes from performing a linear wave analysis on the hydrodynamic equations with thermal conduction and cooling.
 By linearizing equations \eqref{mass}-\eqref{energy} minus the magnetic and viscous terms and assuming a small perturbation of the form $\,\propto\, \exp{[i(\bm{k} \cdot \bm{x} + \omega t)]}$ one can arrive at the dispersion relation for TI,